jayantj1j/starter-hugo-academic/content/publication/example - Copy/index.md

 ---
-title: "Heart rate variability as a marker of cardiovascular dysautonomia in post-COVID-19 syndrome using artificial intelligence"
+title: "Interpretable AI Model-Based Predictions of ECG changes in COVID-recovered patients"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here